KoushikShahit04/RED-AVATAR/README.md

 1. Next create a service credential that the CIR API Server can use to communicate with it.
 We have created **blaster-cloudant-creds** for our usecase.
 1. Once created, Select **view service credentials**, and then copy the credential, which will be used by API server in Step 4.

-### 3. Run the Blood Bank Web Application.
+### 3. Run the Blood Bank Web Application

 - To deploy to IBM Cloud:
   1. Log in to your IBM Cloud account using the IBM Cloud CLI: `ibmcloud login`.
   1. Target a Cloud Foundry org and space: `ibmcloud target --cf`.
   1. Create a Devops service <https://cloud.ibm.com/devops/toolchains?env_id=ibm:yp:jp-tok>.
-  1. Create a Toolchain application with BYOP facility.
+  1. Create a Tool chain application with BYOP facility.
   1. Add Github as the Code Repo,complete required authorization for IBM to connect to Git.
   1. Create a Build and Deploy stage with custom job to build Angular app.
   1. The server can be accessed using the URL <https://blast-ui.eu-gb.mybluemix.net>.